The Corporate Tax Planning Law Review: Canada

 Any interest that is not deductible because of these rules will generally be treated as a dividend paid to the specified non-resident for withholding tax purposes.

 Back-to-back (B2B) loan rules target circumstances in which an intermediary that deals at arm's length with a Canadian borrower is funded (or given security interests in respect of property to support the loan) by a non-resident (ultimate funder) with whom the borrower does not deal at arm's length.
 These rules are intended to prevent arrangements that are perceived as circumventing the thin capitalisation and withholding tax rules.
-Where they apply, their general effect is to treat the loan, for withholding tax and thin capitalisation purposes, as if it were made directly to the borrower by the ultimate funder.
+Where the B2B loan rules apply, their general effect is to treat the loan, for withholding tax and thin capitalisation purposes, as if it were made directly to the borrower by the ultimate funder.

 Deduction of finance costs

 Interest is deductible only to the extent it is payable in respect of money borrowed, or in respect of an amount payable for property acquired, for the purpose of earning income.
-Interest borrowed to acquire common shares typically would meet this test.
+Interest paid on money borrowed to acquire common shares typically would meet this test.
 Where a Canadian corporation borrows money to acquire another Canadian corporation and the two corporations merge, the interest generally will be deductible against the earnings of the merged corporation.

 Subject to the thin capitalisation rules, simple interest is deductible on an accrual basis, but compound interest is deductible only when paid.
 Prepayment penalties related to early retirement of debt are typically treated as interest and are deductible over the remaining term of the debt rather than in the year paid.